You are listening to the Sean Hannity Radio Show Podcast.

 And then we now have this all-important timeline, the most comprehensive put together by Cheryl Atkinson.

-She's done an amazing job on this, and she's the host of Sinclair Sunday TV.
+And she's the host of Sinclair Sunday TV.

-It's a program called Full Measure, author of the New York Times bestseller, the smear, Kerry Pickett, investigative reporter with the Daily Caller.
+It's a program called Full Measure, author of the New York Times bestseller, The Smear, Kerry Pickett, investigative reporter with the Daily Caller.

 Welcome both of you to the program.

-Uh let's start with you, Kerry Pickett, and this blockbuster that, yeah, a lot of rank and file want to tell the truth, but Congress has to subpoena them for that to happen.
+Let's start with you, Kerry Pickett, and this blockbuster that, yeah, a lot of rank and file want to tell the truth, but Congress has to subpoena them for that to happen.

 That's right, Sean.